 7. Denzel Curry – TA13OO

 Matching excessive aggression with carefully written melodies, Denzel Curry’s TA13OO is both intimidating and irresistible.
 All qualities considered, it’s Curry’s best set of tunes yet.
 He’s improved nearly every aspect of his game: sharper flows, catchier hooks, heightened attention to song structure, cohesive themes, the list goes on.
 The choruses on “BLACK BALLOONS” and “CLOUT COBAIN” are pure ear candy.
 There’s no shortage of loud, trunk-knocking bangers either.
-“SUMO” and “VENGEANCE” effortlessly bridge the Southern hip-hop of the Soundcloud generation with the bling era.
+“SUMO” and “VENGEANCE” effortlessly bridge the Southern hip-hop of the Soundcloud generation with that of the bling era.

 6. Beach House – 7